-Mid-term Exam (Chapter 1 - 5): DUE DATE: No later than November 5th (Found in tab labeled Test and Quizzes) Complete the multiple choice.
+Mid-term Exam (Chapter 1 - 5): September 28 Complete the multiple choice.

-Final Research: DUE DATE: December 5th (Found in tab labeled Assignments)
+Final Research: DUE DATE: November 30

 Prepare a five-page (double-spaced) paper discussing how fire administration effects personnel and functions of the department?
 How are relationships of fire department with other agencies?
 Why are rules and regulations important and how are they applied in the fire service.
 Please utilize at least five text citations and five citations from other sources (published after Jan.
 2010) to support the discussion of the topic.
 Using headers to break up the various section of this assignment is MANDATORY.
-NOTE: Please paste the Assignment Rubric on the last page of the assignment

-Final Exam (Chapters 1 - 10): DUE DATE: No later December 9th Complete the multiple choice final exam (Found in the tab labeled Tests and Quizzes)
+Final Exam (Chapters 1 - 10): DUE DATE: December 7 Complete the multiple choice final exam 100 Points